April 29, 2015

 This particular case of North Koreans has captured regional and international attention.
 South Korean President Lee Myung Bak has spoken out publicly against the return of the North Koreans and National Assembly woman Park Sun Young has undertaken a hunger strike in front of the Chinese Embassy in Seoul.
 The Parliamentary Forum for Democracy encompassing 18 countries has urged its members to raise the matter with their governments.

 The case, however, is situated at the tip of the iceberg.
-According to the State Department’s Human Rights Report (2010), there may be thousands or tens
+According to the State Department’s Human Rights Report (2010), there may be thousands or tens of thous

 March 05, 2012